theZFJ/manual/docs/orgStructure.rst

 Not news.
 Requires special colouration to denote that fact.

 * Opinion Department - For anything expressly meant for expressing opinions of the writers.
 Label: Opinion.
 Colour: Purple
-* Office of Strategic Satire - Because we all love *The Onion*.
-Name is definitely not a parody of the WWII U.S. intelligence agency "Office of Strategic Services" that eventually led to the CIA.
-Label: Satire.
+* Parallel Universe Bureau - It's all true.
+Just in a different universe from ours.
+Label: Parallel Universe Reports.
 Colour: Dark Green
     * Note: Explicitly saying it's satire may be very unfortunate to have to do, but if we're gonna mix it in with the regular news, we're gonna have to label it.